Nazeim/docs.wavesplatform/docs/en/waves-node/features/readme.md

 | 12         | Order Version 3                                   | Ability to set order comission in any token                                                                                                                                                              | 1 610 000         | Jul 2019        |
 | 13         | Reduce NFT fee                                    | If the amount of token in the issuing transaction is 1, the number of decimal places is 0, and the token cannot be reissued, then the commission for such a transaction will be 0.001 WAVES instead of 1 | 1 610 000         | Jul 2019        |
 | 14         | Block Reward and Community Driven Monetary Policy | Introduction of mining reward                                                                                                                                                                            | 1 740 000         | Oct 2019        |

+>*Mainnet blockchain height where the feature was activated.

 ## Feature Status